meendoo/exam-image-gallery-server/README.md

 AWS_TABLE_NAME=''
 ```

-In order to do that you must do the following steps:
+In order to do that you must go through the following steps:

 1. Create an account on [AWS](https://console.aws.amazon.com/).
 2. Look for IAM (Identity and Access Management) under AWS services and add a new user.